apache/spark/docs/job-scheduling.md

 The simplest option, available on all cluster managers, is _static partitioning_ of resources.
 With this approach, each application is given a maximum amount of resources it can use, and holds onto them for its whole duration.
-This is the only approach available in Spark's [standalone](spark-standalone.html) and [YARN](running-on-yarn.html) modes, as well as the [coarse-grained Mesos mode](running-on-mesos.html#mesos-run-modes).
+This is the approach used in Spark's [standalone](spark-standalone.html) and [YARN](running-on-yarn.html) modes, as well as the [coarse-grained Mesos mode](running-on-mesos.html#mesos-run-modes).
 Resource allocation can be configured as follows, based on the cluster type: